National, State and Local Emergencies are still in effect.

 How can people protect themselves?

-There is currently no vaccine to prevent COVID-19.
-The best way to prevent illness is to avoid being exposed to this virus.
-The virus is thought to spread mainly from person-to-person between people who are in close contact with one another (within about 6 feet).
+The best way to prevent illness is to be fully vaccinated.
+In addition, because of breakthrough cases, avoid being exposed to this virus.
+The virus is thought to spread mainly from person-to-person between people who are in close contact with one another (within about 6 feet), and as aerosols, throughout a poorly ventilated area.
 This occurs through respiratory droplets produced when an infected person breaths, talks, coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the nose and lungs.
+Your best protection indoors is a well-fitting surgical or N95 mask.
+Cloth masks are better than nothing, but give only slight protection.
 Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Every person has a role to play.
 So much of protecting yourself and your family comes down to common sense:

-- Washing hands with soap and water for 20 seconds.
+- Wash hands with soap and water for 20 seconds.

 - Clean and disinfect frequently touched surfaces daily.
 If surfaces are dirty, clean them using detergent or soap and water prior to disinfection.

-- Staying away from work, school or other people if you become sick with respiratory symptoms like fever and cough, or a sudden loss of smell.
+- Stay away from work, school or other people if you become sick with respiratory symptoms like fever and cough, or a sudden loss of taste and smell.

 - Following guidance from public health officials.